briansmith/ring/README.md

 Of course, contributions to *ring*'s code base are highly appreciated too.
-If you want to work directly on *ring* and you don't have an idea for something to contribute already, see the these curated lists of open issues:
+If you want to work directly on *ring* and you don't have an idea for something to contribute already, see these curated lists of open issues:

 * [good-first-bug](https://github.com/briansmith/ring/labels/good-first-bug):
   Bugs that we think newcomers might find best to start with.
 Note that what